kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 On the ski out, we finally encountered some northerly slopes with a thin layer of fantastic snow on them.
 For some reason, maybe everyone was feeling a bit down that day, nobody wanted to stop for a run on the best snow we had encountered all trip!
-Gina was keen though I could tell, and eventually offers to buy a round of drinks if we weren't back in 15 minutes pursuaded the group to stop.
+Gina was keen though I could tell, and eventually only my repeated offers to buy a round of drinks if we weren't back in 15 minutes pursuaded the group to stop.
 What a blast, and the final run back to Snow Farm capped off a great little trip in the Pisa Range.

 .. figure:: {photo}SkiingInNewZealand/20170725_121619.jpg
 	:align: center